Nikita-ctr/Library-API/README.md

   }

-When you create a book, a request is sent to another service that automatically borrows that book
+When you create a book, a request is sent to another service that automatically borrows that book for 4 hour

 ```